Faber Union Ltd was incorporated in 1963 as a subsidiary of Faber Union (HK) Ltd.

 The company has been helmed by Chairman Wee Cho Yaw since 1973.

-In June 2018, United Industrial Corporation Limited became a subsidiary of UOL Group Limited.
+In June 2018, Singapore Land Group Limited (formerly known as United Industrial Corporation Limited (UIC)), became a subsidiary of UOL Group Limited.

 In the 1970s and 1980s, United Overseas Land Limited was known for its prestigious landed developments such as Faber Gardens, Faber Hills, Thomson Hills, White House Park, Watten Hills and Mount Echo Park.
 The high-rise condominiums included Cairnhill Plaza and Orchard Bel-Air, both in the prime Orchard precinct.